zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 Concrete ML uses the third-party library [Brevitas](https://github.com/Xilinx/brevitas) to perform QAT for PyTorch neural networks, but options exist for other frameworks such as Keras/Tensorflow.
 Concrete ML provides several [demos and tutorials](../tutorials/showcase.md) that use Brevitas , including the [CIFAR classification tutorial](../../use_case_examples/cifar/cifar_brevitas_finetuning/CifarQuantizationAwareTraining.ipynb).
 For a more formal description of the usage of Brevitas to build FHE-compatible neural networks, please see the [Brevitas usage reference](../explanations/inner-workings/external_libraries.md#brevitas).

 {% hint style="info" %}
-For a formal explanation of the mechanisms that enable FHE-compatible neural networks, please see the the following paper.
+For a formal explanation of the mechanisms that enable FHE-compatible neural networks, please see the following paper.

 [Deep Neural Networks for Encrypted Inference with TFHE, 7th International Symposium, CSCML 2023](https://arxiv.org/abs/2302.10906)
 {% endhint %}